Generic instability of the dynamics underlying the Belinski-Khalatnikov-Lifshitz scenario: Abstract

 \section{Abstract}

-An exact solution of the equations underlying the Belinski-Khalatnikov-Lifshitz (BKL) scenario is derived and tested for the stability against small perturbations.
-The regularity of the dynamics is examined using dynamical systems method.
-An instability and strong nonlinearity of the dynamics occur in the vicinity of the gravitational singularity.
-Our results present the properties of spacetime near the generic gravitational singularity and seem to be consistent with the BKL conjecture.
+A class of exact solutions to the Belinski-Khalatnikov-Lifshitz (BKL) scenario is derived and tested for their stability against small perturbations.
+These are the only regular solutions in the Painlev\'{e} sense.
+We prove that they are unstable in the vicinity of the cosmological singularity.
+Regularity of the dynamics is also examined with the dynamical systems method.
+Our results confirm the conjecture of BKL that the dynamics near the singularity becomes generically chaotic.